 This is a common misconception, due mostly to the way Tourettes has been portrayed by the media, something Dr. Piacentini finds somewhat frustrating.

 "When people think of Tourettes, they often think of a whole host of associated behaviors like anger issues (such as shouting profanity, rage outbursts, or explosive temper) as well as obsessive thoughts, compulsive behaviors (such as hair pulling), anxiety, depression or even learning disorders.
 Because that’s what they see on TV."

 "It’s really important to realize that if somebody has a diagnosis of Tourette Syndrome, all it means is they’ve had motor tics and a vocal tic longer than a year," he insists.
-"Yes, in some cases, you see these other symptoms that are associated with Tourettes and other tic disorders.
+"Yes, in some cases, we see these other symptoms that are associated with Tourettes and other tic disorders.
 But they are not defining characteristics.
 That's a critical point."